Thinking in Complete Sentences

 Once, I was accused of a horrible crime: thinking in complete sentences.
-Perhaps that’s not, in fact, a crime.
+Perhaps it’s not, in fact, a crime.
 But, it’s apparently quite an unusual trait to possess.

-I admit: I do have a rather peculiar way of processing information.
-But, does that mean that most people think in sentence fragments?
-Then, you’d also have those who think in run-on sentences without proper punctuation…
+I admit that I do have a rather peculiar way of processing information.
+But, does that mean that most people think in sentence fragments instead?
+That would mean you’d also have those who think in run-on sentences without proper punctuation; honestly, that’s probably more how I think.

 So, this was a rather strange thing to be told, that I think in complete sentences.
 Perhaps, that’s a compliment?
-I believe the real problem is we’ve become so used to texting through our phones and instant messaging through Facebook and the like.
-We’ve all tended towards becoming a bit fragmented in our communication.
+I believe the real problem is we’ve become so used to texting through our phones and instant messaging.
+We’ve all tended towards becoming progressively more fragmented in our communication.

-Don’t get me wrong.
-I love my smartphone!
-We are all closer together in the world than ever thanks to technology.
-Yet, we’re all further apart because of the fact that “connections” are often made through little more than words on a screen..
+Don’t get me wrong: I love my smartphone!
+We’re all closer together in the world than ever thanks to technology.
+Yet, we’re all further apart because of the fact that “connections” are often made through little more than words on a screen.
+Our true interpersonal skills have suffered as a result, because there is no reason for most of us to improve upon them.

 Yes, you can make some great friends and relationships online.
-But more often than not, the internet can be so impersonal.
+But, more often than not, the internet can be quite impersonal.
 You really don’t know who’s on the other side of that screen.
+Even as people become less anonymous with time, you can still get away with presenting an entirely fictional persona quite easily.

-Heck, I myself have found that I for some reason forget proper English on a regular basis when communicating with my fellow denizens of the Interwebz.
-Video chats have certainly helped in this regard.
+I’ve found that even I for some reason will at times forget proper English when communicating with my fellow denizens of the “Interwebz.”
+Video chats have certainly helped in this regard, giving us at least a face to communicate with.
 But, they are still imperfect compared to true personal interactions.

-It’s funny because in writing I speak far more properly than I do when I’m talking.
-In fact, I know I’ve come off as high-brow and even snooty to some folks.
-Some will look down on me for my well-spokenness Not that it’s hard to, as I’m only five-foot-two.
+It’s funny because I’m really much more at home writing on the internet.
+That’s because in writing I speak far more properly than I do when I’m talking.
+In fact, I know I’ve come off as high-brow and even snooty to some folks, and I certainly don’t intend that.
+Some will look down on me for my well-spoken mannerisms.
+Not that it’s hard to, as I stand only five-foot-two.
 (That’s 157 1/2 cm for you lovely metric-using folks!)
-But, when they meet me in person, they are baffled at how incoherent I can be in speech.
+But, when I’m met in person, folks are baffled at how incoherent and messy my communication can be in speech.

 The more I think about it, “thinking in complete sentences” may simply mean being able to visualize ideas well.
 I do believe that many people think of things visually, much as I do.
 I simply have pictures with subtitles in my head.
 This sounds kooky, but I know I’m not alone in this.
 It’s a nice little feature of my brain, I suppose.
 Honestly, it’s something you can train your brain to do with practice.